 Under EPCRA Section 313(b)(2), EPA may apply the requirements of EPCRA 313 to specific facilities, regardless of their primary NAICS code or number of full-time employee-equivalents.
-If a facility is subject reporting requirements under this TRI to discretionary authority, that facility must make EPCRA Section 313 chemical threshold determinations in accordance with the requirements of EPCRA 313(f) and the implementing regulations.
+If a facility is subject requirements under this to TRI reporting discretionary authority, that facility must make EPCRA Section 313 chemical threshold determinations in accordance with the requirements of EPCRA 313(f) and the implementing regulations.
 If chemical reporting thresholds are met, the facility must report all relevant information about releases, other waste management activities, and source reduction activities for the entire facility.
 EPCRA Section 313(b)(2) determinations apply to the particular facilities that are the subject of EPA's determination.
-Those facilities must continue reporting to EPA in accordance with the determination in subsequent years.
+Those facilities must continue reporting to EPA in accordance with the determination (i.e., for the chemical(s) specified in their determination) in subsequent years.
 Changes in facility ownership or controllership do not alter the applicability of the determination's requirements.